-Type 2 diabetes, can lead to short and long term complications.
-But, if effectively managed with focus on diet, exercise, medication and other lifestyle changes then these complications can be prevented.
+T[/dropcapype 2 diabetes, can lead to short and long term complications, but if effectively managed with focus on diet, exercise, medication and other lifestyle changes then these complications can be prevented.

 Long-term complications of type 2 diabetes are categorized into micro vascular vs macro vascular complications.

 Microvascular complications result from consistent high blood glucose levels that damage small blood vessels.
 This specifically affects the eyes (diabetic retinopathy), kidneys (nephropathy) and nerves (neuropathy).

 Diabetic retinopathy occurs when the retina becomes damaged.
 Blood vessels may become blocked, leaky or can grow haphazardly in the retina.
 This prohibits light from completely passing through to the retina.
 If neglected, it can affect your vision and also cause blindness.
 Diabetics could also suffer from other severe vision impairments like cataracts and glaucoma.

 Kidney damage (nephropathy).
 When the tiny blood vessels of the kidney become choked and leaky, kidneys are found to work less efficiently.
 This is usually linked with high blood pressure.
 In rare cases severe damage can result in kidney failure or irreversible end-stage kidney disease, which would eventually require dialysis or a kidney transplant.

 Nerve damage caused by diabetes is referred to as diabetic neuropathy.
 There are different types of diabetic neuropathy: peripheral, autonomic, proximal and focal.